 Android 11 now prioritizes messaging conversations in the notification shade.
 A new section header for conversations appears at the top of the shade.
 It encompasses several changes so users can quickly see and respond to them

 First, the message count indicator is bigger and more legible.
 Google says this will help people see how many unread messages are waiting in a given inbox.
 Similarly, sender and chat names are larger and easier to read.
 The primary action toggle is also now bigger and less of a pain to tap with your fingertip.
 Last, avatars are now in the front of each conversation.
-Not only are the avatars larger, it’s obvious when more than one recipient is part of a conversation.
+Not only are the avatars larger, but it’s also obvious when more than one recipient is part of a conversation.

-In the action front, Google says it improved the functionality of a feature from Android 10.
+On the action front, Google says it improved the functionality of a feature from Android 10.
 Long-pressing a conversation will mark it as important so it appears first, as well as breaks through Do Not Disturb.
 Users will now have a clearer idea of what’s going on when they take this particular action.

 Google wants you to know that bubbles have graduated from a developer preview feature to a full, user-facing feature.
 As long as developers toggle the newest version of the BubbleMetadata API, users will be able to grab a conversation in which they are actively engaged and drag it to the home screen where a chat bubble will persist.